AviatrixSystems/Docs/HowTos/SAML_Integration_Centrify_IDP.rst

 	|image8|

 #.
 Configure the next pages if you require them, "Linked applications","Provisioning", "App Gateway" if you require them.
 Click “Save”.
-The SAML configuration at the IDP is now complete
+The SAML configuration at the IdP is now complete

 .. _centrify_idp_metadata:

-Retrieve Centrify IDP metadata
+Retrieve Centrify IdP metadata
 ##############################

 #.
 Copy the metadata URL from the Trust page.